 External funding partners may require candidates to sign an individual student agreement before scholarship payments can commence.
 Student agreements may include details on intellectual property, authorship, milestones to be met or other conditions of scholarship.
 Candidates should seek independent legal advice before signing an individual student agreement.

 Additional requirements for eligibility will be advertised on the FedUni website and stated on the scholarship application form.

-A scholarship selection panel will be established by the faculty of enrolment and may include industry or external partners.
+A scholarship selection panel will be established by the school of enrolment and may include industry or external partners.
 When forming selection panels, diversity and equity requirements will be considered in the appointment of panel members.

 Selection processes for externally funded scholarships are described in the Awarding of HDR Scholarships Procedure.

 Where a candidate needs to continue their project beyond the minimum completion date, approval of additional expenditure for an externally-funded scholarship may have to be sought from the funding body, as outlined in the Research Funding Policy.
 This is not guaranteed until advised in writing.

 The Dean of the School of enrolment must approve the allocation and / or extension of a stipend or fee scholarship from the external funding source.

 The University is committed to improving Aboriginal and Torres Strait Islander post-graduate research opportunities.
 With respect to Aboriginal and Torres Strait Islander applicants for HDR scholarships the University addresses this objective by: